 FRUCTOSE: In high quantities fructose increases cholesterol and visceral fat, modern processed diets arguably contain far too much fructose and high fructose corn syrup.

 The verdict: As a dairy-free substitute, coconut-oil based vegan cheese may be relatively healthy.
-One disadvantage of milk is that in some countries (currently not the EU, although now that Brexit has happened who knows what to expect in your milk) Hormones are still used to make cows produce larger volumes of milk, which can then be found in the milk itself and theoretically affect those consuming it.
+One disadvantage of milk is that in some countries (currently not the EU) hormones are still used to make cows produce larger volumes of milk.
 Veganeese is also a great alternative for those with allergies or lactose intolerance.
 However it will be lacking in a lot of the calcium, vitamin D and potassium of normal cheese.
 It also will not benefit the diversity of gut flora in the way that unpasteurised cheeses can.

 As a general rule, highly processed and manufactured foods tend to be unhealthy whereas natural, raw, organic produce is healthy.
-It is important to remember that these vegan cheeses are still highly manufactured and therefore may not be the best for you in comparison to fresh raw produce, however as always – it’s all about everything in moderation.
+It is important to remember that these vegan cheeses are still highly manufactured and therefore may not be the best for you in comparison to fresh raw produce.
+As always – it’s all about everything in moderation.